 Dave Wolak grew up in northeastern Pennsylvania, fishing weedy largemouth lakes and smallmouth bass waters throughout the Great Lakes region.
 Yet, in a day and age when Bubba's down-south power lures seem to be playing second fiddle to finesse worms, the first lure Wolak chose was a spinnerbait.
 A Colorado-bladed version with gold blades and a chartreuse and white skirt, to be exact.
 "There's a simple reason why I say that," said Wolak, "I can catch bass on a spinnerbait in 45-degree water or 90-degree water."

 Here's a look at Wolak's next three picks:

 - A black jig in a 3/8 oz. size with a Yum trailer.

 - A shallow diving square-billed crankbait with chartreuse sides and a brown back.

 - 6" green pumpkin Yum Houdini worm on a Shaky Head.

-To round-out Scroggins line-up, here's two more he won't be without:
+To round out Scroggins's line-up, here are two more he won't be without:

-- A Zara Spook, he expects a topwater to be dominate at Clark Hill, GA and Murray, SC.
+- A Zara Spook, he expects a topwater to dominate at Clarks Hill, GA, and Murray, SC.

 So indeed, while their hometowns are 1,000 miles apart, Scroggins and Wolak have a lot in common.
-They've both jammed to Def Leppard, they both tow with a Toyota Tundra, and neither of them leave home without plenty of spinnerbaits and shaky head-rigged finesse worms.
+They've both jammed to Def Leppard, tow with a Toyota Tundra, and neither leave home without plenty of spinnerbaits and shaky head-rigged finesse worms.